mhemrg/socketio-vue-chat/README.md

-# Chat application with NodeJS, Socket.io, Vue and Element UI
+# Chat application with NodeJS and Vue

 This is a simple, real-time chat application written with NodeJS and Vue.
+It uses Socket.IO for real-time features and ElementUI for UI components.

 ## How to Run